-An Employee's "Child" includes his natural child, adopted child, or a child placed with the Employee for adoption, stepchild or Foster child.
-An Employee's Child will be an eligible Dependent until reaching the limiting age of 26, without regard to student status, marital status, financial dependency or residency status with the Employee or any other person.
-Then the child reaches the applicable limiting age, coverage will end on the last day of the child's birthday month.
+An Employee's "Child" includes his natural child, adopted child, or a child placed with the Employee for adoption, stepchild, Foster child and children for whom the Employee is a Legal Guardian.

+To be eligible for Dependent coverage under the Plan, Child must be under the limiting age of 26 years.
+Coverage will end on the last day of the month in which the Dependent ceases to meet the applicable eligibility requirements.